 In case a Sequencing Rule is not applied and the validation concerns a message with a Message Submission Date within the Transitional Period, by default the BRT and subsequently TRT validation shall be performed first and then the validation of any other Conditions, Rules and Technical Rules shall take place (if the sequence has no impact on the validation).

-The recommended sequence of validation for any validation that does not involve an 'S' and regardless the period that this is performed is the following: Format Validation (XSD)  Codelist Validation  BRTs/TRTs Validation  Conditions Validation  Rules Validation  Technical Rules Validation.
+The applicable sequence of validation for any validation that does not involve an 'S' and regardless the period that this is performed is the following: Format Validation (XSD)  Codelist Validation  BRTs/TRTs Validation  Conditions Validation  Technical Rules Validation  Rules Validation.

+Example #1: